thagrol/usb-gadget/README.md

 [http://www.instructables.com/id/NAS-Access-for-Non-Networked-Devices/](URL)

 ## refresh_shared.sh
 Bash script to periodically unmount and remount the shared storage for the USB mass storage gadget.
+Changes made by the USB host will thus be visible to the linux device.
+CHanges made localy will not be propogated to the USB host.

 lsof must be installed: `sudo apt install lsof`